stevejarvis/stevejarvis.github.io/_posts/2021-8-24-hitchdpix.md

 * Slack integration for errors and for contacting us via [hitchdpix.com/contact](https://www.hitchdpix.com/contact)

 # Demo
-Here's a demo that's a bit out of date, the UI has evolved, but all the ideas still just as applicable!
+Here's a demo that's a bit out of date, originally recorded more than a year ago.
+The UI has evolved, but all the principals remain!

 <iframe width="560" height="315" src="https://www.youtube.com/embed/RaPVGe1je-g" title="YouTube Hitchdpix Demo" frameborder="0" allow="accelerometer; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>